mohsenpedramnia/resolve/docs/cheatsheet.md

 ## Use Standard HTTP API

-ReSolve provides an HTTP API that you can use to send commands to aggreagates, as well as to query Read Models and View Models.
+ReSolve provides an HTTP API that you can use to send commands to aggregates, as well as to query Read Models and View Models.

 ### Send an Aggregate Command